Nature symbolism in Chinese art

 Earth 土 tǔ

 Ancient Chinese thought that the Earth was a flat square and the Heavens above were round.
 Heaven and Earth were considered the two great divisions, earth is yin and heaven is yang.
 In combination with another character for earth 地 dì 天地 tiān dì ‘heaven and earth’ represents the whole universe.
-The first two hexagrams in the Yi Jing, are all yang lines 乾 qián (heaven) and all yin lines 坤 kūn (earth).
+The second hexagram in the Yi Jingis made of all yin lines 坤 kūn (earth).
 Earth is one of the Feng Shui elements and one of the eight trigrams.
 The ancient cycle of 60 numbers is made up of twelve earthly branches (地支 dì zhī) combined with the ten heavenly stems (天干 tiān gàn).

 Fire 火 huǒ